AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

   For information about using the Summary panel, see [Summary overview](../../workfront-basics/the-new-workfront-experience/summary-overview.md).

-## Overview of fields that automatically update when you click the Work On It and Mark as done button
+## Overview of fields that automatically update when you click the Work On It or Done buttons

-The benefit of using the Work On It and Mark as done buttons is that you can allow Workfront to automatically update information on the work item assigned to you.
+The benefit of using the Work On It and Done buttons is that you can allow Workfront to automatically update information on the work item assigned to you.

 * [Work On It button](#work-on-it-button)
 * [Start button](#start-button)